Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Eating Lettuce

 Many salads start with a lettuce base.
 Then, vegetables, cheese, and dressing are added, along with seasonings like salt and pepper.
-Cats are obligate carnivores.
-This is different from a carnivore.
-While carnivores thrive on a meat-based diet, obligate carnivores require meat in their diet to survive.
-Without adequate animal protein, cats can become seriously ill and die.
-Depriving cats of animal protein can have legal implications too.
-In certain jurisdictions, it is illegal to deprive them of these proteins.
+Felines are obligate carnivores.
+Without adequate animal protein, they can become seriously ill and die.
+Also, in certain jurisdictions, it is illegal to deprive cats of animal protein.

 IMPORTANT

-It is VERY important to note that if your cat has any underlying health issues, a medical diagnosis, or is on medication, then you should ALWAYS consult with your veterinarian before offering any of these ingredients to them.
+It is vital to note that if your cat has any underlying health issues, a medical diagnosis, or is on medication, then you should always consult with your veterinarian before offering any of these ingredients to them.

 Lettuce